dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 This document gives a high level overview of how Dockstore uses GitHub apps.
-For extra details on configuring and using the Dockstore GitHub App, `see our other docs on the here </getting-started/github-apps/github-apps-landing-page>`.
+For extra details on configuring and using the Dockstore GitHub App, :doc:`see our other docs on the here </getting-started/github-apps/github-apps-landing-page>`.

 With the Dockstore GitHub App installed, authors do not need to manually refresh their workflows/services/tools on Dockstore to get the latest changes from GitHub.
 Dockstore will